bhisaac/5eFP/5eFP-SRD.md

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability
 INT is your spellcasting ability for your wizard spells,	since you learn your spells through dedicated study and memorization.
 You use your INT whenever a spell refers to your spellcasting ability.
-In addition, you use your INT when setting the saving throw DC for a sorcerer spell you cast and when making an attack roll with one.
+In addition, you use your INT when setting the saving throw DC for a wizard spell you cast and when making an attack roll with one.

 **Spell save DC** = 9 + INT + level